-- Understanding the different needs for accounting - Making and enforcing accounting rules - ▶ Peering into the back office: The accounting department in action - Transactions: The heartbeat of a business - Taking a closer look at financial statements - Mama, should you let your baby grow up to be an accountant?
+- ▶ Understanding the different needs for accounting - Making and enforcing accounting rules - Peering into the back office: The accounting department in action - ▶ Transactions: The heartbeat of a business - ► Taking a closer look at financial statements - ▶ Should you let your baby grow up to be an accountant?

-Most medium to large businesses employ one or more accountants.
-Even a very small business needs at least a part-time accountant.
+ost medium to large businesses employ one or more accountants.
+Even a very small business could find value in having at least a part-time accountant.
 Have you ever wondered why?
-What do these bean counters with the green eyeshades do, anyway?
-Probably what you think of first is that accountants keep the books - they keep the records of the financial activities of the business.
+Probably what you think of first is that accountants keep the books and the records of the financial activities of the business.
 This is true, of course.
 But accountants perform other very critical, but less well-known, functions in a business:

-- Accountants carry out vital back-office operating functions that keep the business running smoothly and effectively - including payroll, cash inflows and cash payments, purchases and inventory, and property records. - ✓ Accountants prepare tax returns, including the federal income tax return for the business, as well as payroll and property tax returns. - Accountants determine how to measure and record the costs of products and how to allocate shared costs among different departments and other organizational units of the business. - Accountants are the professional profit scorekeepers of the business world, meaning that they are the ones who determine exactly how much profit was earned, or just how much loss the business suffered, during the period.
-Accountants prepare reports for the managers of a business which keep managers informed about costs and expenses, how sales are going, whether the cash balance is adequate, what the inventory situation is, and, the most important thing - accountants help managers understand the reasons for changes in the bottom-line performance of a business.
+- Accountants carry out vital back-office operating functions that keep the business running smoothly and effectively including payroll, cash receipts and cash payments, purchases and stock, and property records. - ✓ Accountants prepare tax returns, including VAT (value-added tax) returns for the business, as well as payroll and investment tax returns. - Accountants determine how to measure and record the costs of products and how to allocate shared costs among different departments and other organisational units of the business. - Accountants are the professional profit scorekeepers of the business world, meaning that they are the ones who determine exactly how much profit was earned, or just how much loss the business suffered, during the period.
+Accountants prepare reports for business managers, keeping

-Accountants prepare financial statements that help the owners and stockholders of a business understand where the business stands financially.
-Stockholders wouldn't invest in a business without a clear understanding of the financial health of the business, which regular financial reports (which are sometimes just called the financials) provide.
+- them informed about costs and expenses, how sales are going, whether the cash balance is adequate, what the stock situation is and, the most important thing, accountants help managers understand the reasons for changes in the bottom-line performance of a business. - Accountants prepare financial statements that help the owners and shareholders of a business understand where the business stands financially.
+Shareholders wouldn't invest in a business without a clear understanding of the financial health of the business, which regular financial reports (sometimes just called the financials) provide.